 Fishing for both species of toothfish (Dissostichus eleginoides and Dissostichus mawsoni) in Subarea 48.4 (Figure 1.
 Map of area 48.4.
-Dashed line at 57.33°S indicates previous North and South rectangles, which since 2012 have been combined into a single assessment.) began in 2003 and a pilot tagging program was initiated in 2005.
-In recent years the fishery has been carried out by two vessels with annual combined catches ranging from 15-59 tonnes (Table 1).
+Dashed line at 57.33°S indicates previous North and South rectangles, which since 2012 have been combined into) began in 2003 and a pilot tagging program was initiated in 2005.
+In recent years the fishery has been carried out by two vessels with annual combined Antarctic toothfish catches ranging from 15-59 tonnes (Table 1).
 The management and assessment of the two species was historically carried out as one species complex separated spatially into northern and southern parts of Subarea 48.4 (Scott, 2012).
-In the northern area, between latitudes 55°30'S and
+In the northern area, between latitudes 55°30'S and 57°20'S and longitudes 25°30'W and 29°30'W, the bulk of catches comprise Patagonian toothfish (D. eleginoides) and targeting of Antarctic toothfish (D. mawsoni) is prohibited.
+In the southern area, bounded by latitudes 57°20'S and 60°00'S and longitudes 24°30'W and 29°00'W, both species of toothfish are caught together (Figure 1.
+Map of area 48.4.
+Dashed line at 57.33°S indicates previous North and South rectangles, which since 2012 have been combined into).
+Since 2013 the two species have been assessed separately over the combined northern and southern parts of Subarea 48.4.
+The stock of Patagonian toothfish is assessed using an age and length based CASAL assessment model (Earl and Readdy, 2021), whereas Antarctic toothfish is estimated using a mark-recapture formulation.

-1 The seasons are labelled, henceforth, according to calendar year in which the season finishes e.g. the 2020 season refers to the season from 1 December 2019 to 30 November 2020.
+1 The seasons are labelled, henceforth, according to calendar year in which the season finishes e.g. the 2023 season refers to the season from 1 December 2022 to 30 November 2023.